It is important to understand the rules and procedures for repaying a student loan if you borrowed money from the Student Loans Company (SLC).

 As a rule, you can cancel your student loan if you are no longer able to work (e.g. permanently unfit to work due to a disability or illness).
 SLC will need some evidence from you, including.

-Note: The YouTube video presented by Student Finance England explains what happens when you finish your course and start repaying your student loan.
+Note: See the video below to check what happens when you finish your course and start repaying your student loan.

 The method that you use to repay your student loan will depend on whether you are employed or self-employed (e.g. working for yourself).